social-science-data-editors/guidance/Requested_information.md

 - (optionally, but useful) a record of how long the code sequence is expected to run - it will help potential replicators to know how to long to expect the programs to run

 For details, see [Requested_information_code](Requested_information_code.md).

+## Data and Code Availability Statements

+Some of the information historically captured by "README" files is more formally captured by newer "Data (and Code) Availability Statements".
+Sample language for such statements, either incorporated into a README, a distinct document, or a distinct section of the manuscript, is available [here](Requested_information_dcas.md).

 ## Data and Code Hosting
 Journals have made supplementary materials available on